shadeemerhi/foodordering/README.md

 # Foodood

 Foodood is a full stack web application that allows users to place orders at a single restaurant.
 Both the restaurant and the user are notified and updated via text message through Twilio's SMS API.
-It was a group midterm project, and my contribution was primarily focused on front-end and database development.
+It was a group midterm project, and my contribution was heavily focused on front- and back-end development.
+I also created the design using Adobe XD.

 ## Tech Stack